fuse-box/fuse-box/docs/development/plugins.md

 User can choose whether to apply the plugin globally or pick files individually.

-`parsePluginOptions` is a helper that parser 2 arguments and gives you a `matcher` - that's the Regular expression you'd be testing paths againts, and the option.
+`parsePluginOptions` is a helper that parser 2 arguments and gives you a `matcher` - that's the Regular expression you'd be testing paths against, and the option.

 A very basic setup looks like this: